 Lewis Childs: How to be successful on the Sports Coaching course

 Academics on the course encouraged Lewis to gain appropriate work experience to tie-in with his overall studies.
-Lewis said: “In my second year one of our modules was ‘Experiential Learning’ which allowed me to gain some hands on experience when I returned to coach my previous College Academy teams.”
+Lewis said: “In my second year one of our modules was ‘Experiential Learning’ which allowed me to gain some hands-on experience when I returned to coach my previous college academy teams.”